Sir David Scott, 2nd Baronet: Early life

 the oldest son of David Scott (1746–1805) of Dunninald.

-He was educated at Eton and a Trinity College, Cambridge.
+He was educated at Eton and matriculated at Trinity College, Cambridge in 1801.

-His father a director the British East India Company, who put an agency for the company in trust for his son, to mature when he was 12.
+His father was a director the British East India Company, who put an agency for the company in trust for his son, to mature when he was 12.
 Young David entered that business.

 Career

 When his father died in 1805, Scott had expected to succeed him as MP for the Perth Burghs.
-However, by the time Scott left his father's beside, Sir David Wedderburn had already secured so much support that even the backing of Lord Melville was unable to prevent defeat.
+However, by the time Scott left his father's bedside, Sir David Wedderburn had already secured so much support that even the backing of Lord Melville was unable to prevent defeat.

 As consolation for his defeat, it was arranged for him to be elected instead for another seat.

 He was duly returned at a by-election in January 1806 as the Member of Parliament (MP) for the rotten borough of Yarmouth, Isle of Wight.
 He held the seat until the general election in November 1806, when he did not stand again.

-After his 1805 defeat he sought a baronetcy for his mother's brother-in-law Sir James Sibbald, 1st Baronet of Sillwood Park in Sussex, which was granted in December 1806, with remainder to David.
-When James died without issue, David inherited the baronetcy and his uncle's estate.
+After his 1805 defeat, he sought a baronetcy for his mother's brother-in-law Sir James Sibbald, 1st Baronet of Silwood Park in Berkshire, which was granted in December 1806, with remainder to David.
+When Sir James died without issue in 1819, David inherited the baronetcy and his uncle's estate.
 He then sold Dunninald to Patrick Arklay MP.

 He was a Director of the East India Company from 1814 to 1818.

 He was also a Knight of the Hanoverian Guelphic Order.